WebAssembly/design/Nondeterminism.md

      may vary between platforms.
  * Environment-dependent resource limits may be exhausted.
 A few examples:
    - Memory allocation may fail.
-   - Program stack may get exhausted.
+   - Program stack may get exhausted (e.g. because function call depth is too big, or functions have too many locals, or infinite recursion).
+Note that this stack isn't located in the program-accesible linear memory.
    - Resources such as handles may get exhausted.

 Users of C, C++, and similar languages should be aware that operations which